What is GDPR?

 Where can I learn more?

 As we always have been, Ally Labs Limited is committed to protecting your privacy.
 That’s something that will never change.
-These updates are just enhancements which clarify and provide additional information about:
+These statements are just enhancements which clarify and provide additional information about:

 - Your privacy rights and how to exercise them;